 Vitrectomy

-However, for certain retinal conditions, or if the retina is obstructed, it may be necessary to perform a vitrectomy.
-This minimally invasive procedure involves the removal of some or all of the vitreous gel from the back of the eye.
-Found to be a very safe and effective method to preserve and restore vision, the retinal specialists at Retina Consultants of Charleston have extensive experience in performing this procedure.
+In the event you develop certain retinal disorders, or if blockages affect the retina, your ophthalmologist may recommend you undergo a minimally invasive surgery called a vitrectomy.
+It involves the partial or complete removal of the vitreous from the back of the eye.
+Found to be a very safe and effective method to preserve and restore vision, the retinal specialists at Retina Consultants of Charleston are knowledgeable and experienced in performing this procedure.

-The actual vitrectomy procedure has multiple parts and may take anywhere from 45 minutes to 2 hours to complete, depending on the situation.
+The actual vitrectomy procedure has multiple parts and depending on your situation, it may require 45 minutes to 2 hours to be fully completed.
 It’s performed under sterile conditions in an operating room at a hospital or an ambulatory surgery center.

 Vitrectomy Surgery, Step-by-Step

 - Before the procedure, you’ll probably be given local anesthetic and sedation, although general anesthesia may be necessary.
-Most likely, you won’t have any discomfort or unpleasant visual sensations during the surgery.
+Discomfort and unpleasant visual sensations usually are absent throughout this procedure.

-- Your eye is carefully cleaned using antiseptics.
+- The eye requiring treatment is carefully cleaned with provided antiseptics.

-- The eye is “draped,” as sterile coverings are placed around the eye.
+- The eye is “draped” with sterile coverings situated around the afflicted eye.

-- A smooth wire speculum is placed to gently hold the eye open.
+- A smooth wire speculum, a wire device with curved ends that fits into a surgical site, is utilized to gently hold the eye open.

-- The surgeon uses very small (25-gauge) instruments to make three microscopic incisions (about 0.5 mm) through the sclera, the eye’s white part.
-These incisions, which reduce surgical invasiveness and improve outcomes, typically provide access for:
+- Employing very small (25-gauge) instruments, the surgeon makes three microscopic incisions (about 0.5 mm) through the sclera, the eye’s white part.
+These incisions decrease surgical invasiveness and improve outcomes.

-- Fluid to be slowly added to the eye, as needed
+- Fluid is slowly introduced into the afflicted eye, as necessary.

 - Depending on the surgical type, other steps, such as fixing a retinal detachment or doing laser treatment, will be done after the vitrectomy is completed.

-- Sometimes, the vitreous will be replaced with another substance, such as air, gas, silicone oil, or a balanced saline solution.
-After a few days, this replacement is replaced with aqueous humor, naturally produced by your eye.
+- Sometimes, the vitreous will be replaced with another substance, such as air, gas, silicone oil, or a balanced solution of saline.
+Once a few days have passed, this temporary substance is substituted with aqueous humor, which your eye naturally produces.

 - Your incisions are checked for any leaking.
-While stitches are usually unnecessary, occasionally, one may be needed to close an incision.
+Stitches are generally not needed, although one may be required to seal an incision.

-- Antibiotic ointment is applied, and a patch and shield are placed over the eye.
+- You’ll have an antibiotic ointment applied, followed by a patch and shield being laid over the specific eye.

-- After surgery, you’ll be observed in the post-operative area.
+- Following the procedure, you’ll be observed in the post-operative room or area.
 Then, you can expect to go home.

 When Is a Vitrectomy Recommended?